platformsh-templates/magento2ce/README.md

 * The `.platform.app.yaml`, `.platform/services.yaml`, and `.platform/routes.yaml` files have been added.
 These provide Platform.sh-specific configuration and are present in all projects on Platform.sh.
 You may customize them as you see fit.
 * The `composer.json` file has had the ECE-Tools package and its dependencies added.
 * Magento crons have been setup to ensure they are run sequentially to ensure there is availible memory
-* A logrotation and cleanup cron have been added.
+* A logrotate and report housekeeping cron have been added.
-* We have added a module to disable two factor authentication if needed.
+* A module which allows two factor authentication to be disabled has been added to `composer.json`.

 ## References